Multi-modal Misinformation Detection: Approaches, Challenges and Opportunities: Multi-modal Data Study

-\section{Multi-modal data study}
+\section{Multi-modal Data Study}

-Data accusation and preparation is the most important building block of a machine learning pipeline.
+Data acquisition and preparation are the most important building blocks of a machine learning pipeline.
 Machine learning models leverage training data to continuously improve themselves over time.
-Thus, sufficient good quality, and in most cases annotated data is extremely crucial for these models to operate effectively.
-With that said, in this section we introduce and compare some of the existing multi-modal datasets for feke news detection task.
-Later on we will discuss some of the limitations of these datasets. \paragraph{\textbf{\IVC}}\footnote{https://githubhelp.com/MKLab-ITI/image-verification-corpus} is an evolving dataset containing 17,806 fake and real posts with images shared on Twitter.
-This dataset is created as an open corpus of tweets containing images that may be used for assessing online image verification approaches (based on tweet texts and user features), as well as building classifier for new content.
-Fake and real images of this dataset have been annotated by online sources that evaluate the credibility of the images and the events they are associated with~\cite{boididou2018detection}.
+Thus, sufficient good quality, and in most cases annotated data, is extremely crucial for these models to operate effectively.
+With that said, in this section, we introduce and compare some of the existing multi-modal datasets for the fake news detection task.
+Later on, we will discuss some of the limitations of these datasets.\\

+\textbf{\IVC}:\footnote{https://githubhelp.com/MKLab-ITI/image-verification-corpus} is an evolving dataset containing 17,806 fake and real posts with images shared on Twitter.
+This dataset is created as an open corpus of tweets containing images that may be used for assessing online image verification approaches (based on tweet texts and user features), as well as building classifiers for new content.
+Fake and real images in this dataset have been annotated by online sources that evaluate the credibility of the images and the events they are associated with~\cite{boididou2018detection}.\\